There was a reason why Tony Stark hated Loki to a certain degree.

 x-(X +1 X)-x

-Stark was touchy at best, often ignoring the meeting to hack into some national archive for amusement, only paying attention when a location a foe was at was given, then darting off before anyone could stop him.
+Stark was touchy at best, ignoring the meeting to hack into some national archive for amusement.
+He only paid attention when a location a foe was at was given, then he darted off before anyone could stop him.
 It was a tireless process that Nick Fury had long since gotten used to, however, it wasn't that often when Stark was in a sour mood- in fact Nick Fury had only seen it one other time.

 He knew in that one other experience, that a Tony Stark with no leash on his tongue sometimes could hurt more than one of Clint's arrows to the knee.

 "Stark!
 Pay attention!"
-Fury barked, noticing how the particularly annoyed Tony ignored him completely, continuing to click on his tiny phone, no sound given off.
+Fury barked, noticing how the particularly annoyed Tony ignored him completely, continuing to click on his tiny phone.
+At least it was on mute.

 "Stark!
 Did you even hear me-"

-"Yes, I did, I just didn't see the reason to obey."
-Tony flipped back casually, continuing to hack away.
+"Yes, I did, I just don't care" Tony flipped back casually, continuing to hack away.

 Nick Fury stared, as did the others.
 A casually insult-throwing Tony was easy to respond to, but a suddenly ignoring Stark?
 That was a puzzle.